atk4/data/README.md

 Yes.

 The founder and lead developer for this library is: [Romans Malinovskis](https://www.openhub.net/accounts/romaninsh) who has been a long-time open-source developer and maintainer of Agile Toolkit (PHP UI Framemwork).
+We have just completed beta of [DSQL - Query Builder for PHP](https://github.com/atk4/dsql) to the similar high standard of quality and it will be integral part of Agile Data.

-Agile Data is inspired by "Model" implementation in Agile Toolkit that Romans [has implemented 2011](https://github.com/atk4/atk4/commit/976ccce73c5c7bf5afbedc70aa3f72158dbf534b#diff-8e1db8ebf3425c345973e98193903012) and has been maintained since.
-Model implementation of Agile Toolkit has been well received by others and have been used in many production projects for the last 5 years.
+This library is inspired by "Model" implementation in Agile Toolkit that Romans [has implemented 2011](https://github.com/atk4/atk4/commit/976ccce73c5c7bf5afbedc70aa3f72158dbf534b#diff-8e1db8ebf3425c345973e98193903012) and has been maintained since.
+Model implementation of Agile Toolkit has been well received by users and powers many production projects.

-This project (Agile Data) is a major rewrite that separates "Models" from the rest of Agile Toolkit.
-Once stable Agile Toolkit will be refactored to make use of Agile Data ensuring the longevity of this project.
+This project (Agile Data) is a major rewrite that separates "Models" from the rest of Agile Toolkit to make it beneficial for any PHP developer and framework.
+Once Agile Data is stable the Agile Toolkit will also be updated to depend on Agile Data ensuring the longevity of this project.

 ![image](docs/images/agiletoolkit.png)